benjamindraper1996/CI_PP2_FoxPhotography/README.md

 - This business is targeting other companies who require professional photography for an event.

 ### User Requirements and Expectations
+- The user can expect an Intuitive and accessible navigation system.
+- The user can expect easily find relevant information relating to the company and the products.
+- The user can expect all links work as expected and functions perform their tasks correctly.
+- The user can expect presentation is in line with the company guidelines and the website is visually appealing on all screen sizes.
+- The user can expect easy access to contact information.
+- The user can expect easy to read Headings to draw attention to the areas of interest to the customer.
+- The user can expect accessibility features.

 ### User Stories